A guest post by Anand Srinivasan, the founder of Hubbion

 These differences define the advertising strategy that marketers adopt for Instagram.
 While B2C marketers focus on CTAs that nudge a user into a sale, B2B marketers focus on lead capture.

-The first step in your Instagram advertising should be to know your objectives.
+The first step in your Instagram advertising (after you’re sure you’ve polished the rest of your online profile) should be to know your objectives.
 It is common for marketers to focus on one of these three – make a sale, gain a follower, or capture a lead.
 B2C product categories that have typically short sales cycles may tend to focus on making a sale.
 But there are a few reasons why B2C marketers may focus on other strategies.

 One of the most important reasons is to build trust.
 A brand’s presence on social media helps generate exposure, and in turn a fan following.
 It is also not wrong to say that social media presence drives the trustworthiness of a brand.
 However, growing your social media following can take a really long time.
 Advertising on Instagram is an easy way to build a following.